A Florida college student who praised mass shooters online will be allowed to buy guns should he choose to, a judge ruled Monday.

 “I don’t disagree with the issuing of the initial temporary injunction.
 I think that’s exactly what the statute provides for,” LeBlanc ruled.

-Velasquez, a University of Central Florida student, was being investigated by campus police after authorities received a tip from the community about a Reddit user, “TheRealUCFChris,” calling the alleged Parkland shooter Nikolas Cruz and the Las Vegas gunman Stephen Paddock heroes, the newspaper reported.
+Velasquez, a University of Central Florida student, was investigated by campus police after authorities received a tip from the community about a Reddit user, “TheRealUCFChris,” calling the alleged Parkland shooter Nikolas Cruz and the Las Vegas gunman Stephen Paddock heroes, the newspaper reported.

 UCF Officer Jeffrey Panter asked Velasquez hypothetical questions, including whether the school would be his target, according to the Sun-Sentinel.
 Velazquez reportedly told Panter that he would more likely target a middle school or high school where he had been bullied, but it would take a tragic event to provoke him.